Gary's favourite WW Freestyle™ recipe as seen on Studio 10

 Blanch the asparagus, peas, sugar snaps and spinach for 1 minute in plenty of boiling salted water or until bright green, drain and season with salt and pepper, drizzle with 1 teaspoon olive oil.
 Remove the chicken from the vacuum bags or poaching liquid and slice each breast into six.

 Place a spoonful of coriander chutney into each bowl then place three slices of chicken on top of the sauce in each bowl.
 Scatter the green vegetables over and around the chicken then sprinkle over the cashews and almonds.
+Serve.

-Tips: Mustard oil and green cardamom pods are available from Indian grocery stores.
+Tip: Mustard oil and green cardamom pods are available from Indian grocery stores.
 For the young coconut flesh buy a young drinking coconut and remove a large enough hole from the eye end to then scoop out the young flesh with a spoon.
 You can also buy frozen young coconut flesh from Asian grocery stores.

-Note: The coriander chutney can be easily stored in a jar in the fridge for 3-4 days.
+Note: the coriander chutney can be easily stored in a jar in the fridge for 3-4 days.